#KhushiyonKiDiwali special: Indulge your sweet tooth with traditional Sathu Pindi Ladoos

 Let’s learn a quick and healthy sweet dish before Diwali and add some traditional touch to our modern lives.

 There are only a few days left until the town turns red with the celebratory lights and vibes.
-Vijayadashmi or Dussehra, as it is popularly known in the Telugu-speaking states, is an occasion of utmost importance.
+Diwali is an occasion of utmost importance.
 From cleaning up the surrounding and selves to praying to books and tools, this festival is believed to bring fortune.
-The ladies get busy decorating their Bathukamma and preparing special items to treat their families.
-While we’re talking about special items during Vijayadashmi, let’s not forget the star of the festivities – the sweet dessert with a healthy twist – Sathu Pindi.
+While we’re talking about special items during #KhushiyonKiDiwali, let’s not forget the star of the festivities – the sweet dessert with a healthy twist – Sathu Pindi.

 Enjoy the festivities-filled film, Brahmotsavam here:

 Without any further ado, here’s what you need to make Sathu Pindi Ladoos – split chickpeas, corn kernels, sesame seeds, cardamom powder and some fresh ghee.
 (In Telugu: Chanaga Pappu, Mokkajonna ginjalu, Nuvvulu, elakula powder and naiyyi.)

 First, place a large cooking bowl on the stove and keep the flame on medium-high.
 Then, add some fresh ghee to the vessel and wait until it turns a little hot.
 Now, add the corn kernels to the vessel and place a lid on top of it.
 To ensure that air isn’t released, place another vessel on the lid.
 In just a few minutes, you will hear the corn kernels turn into popcorn.
 But hey, hold up!
 That’s not our snack yet.